 I've been working with people to create change since 1997, when I was community organizing in Humboldt Park, Chicago.
 We confronted the public school system and won a million dollars in repairs for a local elementary school which had a leaking roof, broken windows, and no heat.

 Realizing that we could make real change in the world, I went on to study herbalism and deep tissue massage as a way of making change more personal.
 I worked with clients for many years to move and feel differently, and to release trauma.

 I have also flipped pizzas, painted houses, lived out of a backpack, managed a treehouse hostel, and worked at a crisis shelter for runaway, homeless, and foster care kids here in Asheville.

-Decades of study have shown us that the most important and essential approach for effective counseling is developing a solid relationship between counselor and client.
+Decades of study have shown that the most important and essential approach for effective counseling is developing a solid relationship between counselor and client.
 I'm here to be your ally, working with you and for you to accomplish your goals.

-We will identify what brings you to counseling, what you would like to change, and how you will know when it has changed.
+We will identify what brings you to counseling, what you would like to work on changing, and how you will know when it has changed.

 I use evidence-based techniques and methods, drawing primarily from Acceptance and Commitment Therapy, and Compassion Focused Therapy.
 I am also trained in EMDR.